FLSA and WMWA overtime eligibility and exemption

 Moving nonexempt job duties to exempt employees

-If an overtime exempt employee’s duties permanently change such that the employee’s actual duties no longer meet a duties test or the employee’s pay falls below the overtime salary threshold, the employee must be moved to an overtime eligible job code.
+If an exempt employee’s duties permanently change such that the employee’s actual duties no longer meet a duties test or the employee’s pay falls below the overtime salary threshold, the employee must be moved to a nonexempt job code.
 Once this takes place, the employee must track all hours worked and must be paid 1.5 times their regular hourly-equivalent rate for hours worked in excess of 40 hours in a workweek.
+Departments must reach out to UWHR Compensation to ask for a position review in this scenario.

 Temporary emergency performance of nonexempt job duties

-During the period of a public health emergency declared by a Federal, State, or local authority, exempt employees may temporarily perform nonexempt duties without losing their exempt status as long as they continue to be paid on a salary basis of at least $1,259.20 per week.
+During a period of a public health emergency declared by a federal, state or local authority, exempt employees may temporarily perform nonexempt duties without losing their exempt status as long as they continue to be paid on a salary basis at a rate that meets the applicable salary threshold.